Skip to main content

 Bursary Fund for Students Aged 16-19

-The 16-19 Bursary Fund provides financial support to help young people who face the greatest financial barriers to continue in education or training.
+The 16-19 Bursary Fund provides financial support to enable young people who facing financial barriers to continue in education or training.
 They must be aged over 16 but under 19 on 31st August 2025 to be eligible for the 2025 – 2026 academic year.

 How to apply